devtoolboxuk/soteria/README.md

 When I get around to upgrading my legacy systems, the XSS cleaner will be updated to use voku/anti-xss directly (because it's awesome)

+I've also added a URL decoder, as I found some items causing a few issues

 ## Usage

-Usage of the hashing service

 ```sh
 $ composer require devtoolboxuk/soteria